Oluwasetemi/school_of_engineering_v4/slides.md

 By declaring UTF-8 (case-insensitive), you can even include emojis in your title (but please don't).

-The character encoding is inherited into everything in the document, even <kbd>&lt;style&gt;</kbd> and <kbd>&lt;scipt&gt;</kbd> This little declaration means you can include emojis in class names and the selectorAPI (again, please don't).
+The character encoding is inherited into everything in the document, even `<style>` and `<scipt>` This little declaration means you can include emojis in class names and the selectorAPI (again, please don't).
 If you do use emojis, make sure to use them in a way that enhances usability without harming accessibility.

 ## Document title

-The <kbd>&lt;title&gt;</kbd> element is metadata that represents the title of the overall HTML document (not the document's content.)
+The `<title>` element is metadata that represents the title of the overall HTML document (not the document's content.)

-The contents for the document title, the text between the opening and closing <kbd>&lt;title&gt;</kbd>  tags, are displayed in the browser tab, the list of open windows, the history, search results, and, unless redefined with <kbd>&lt;meta&gt;</kbd>  tags, in social media cards.
+The contents for the document title, the text between the opening and closing `<title>`  tags, are displayed in the browser tab, the list of open windows, the history, search results, and, unless redefined with `<meta>`  tags, in social media cards.

 ---